 William Townley later died, following his demise Bonnett 19 and Ottey 24 were charged with causing Williams death, the jury found them guilty of manslaughter and committed to the Assizes at Leicester Castle.
 The judge then surprising acquitted the two men as a charge of manslaughter could not be sustained.
 Bonnett and Ottey walked free with a warning that they refrain from drunkenness and to discountenance it in others

-The Haunch of Venison was perhaps best known when Joe Jacobs ran the pub for around twenty years, from circa 1932.
+The Haunch of Venison was perhaps best known when Joe Jacobs ran the pub for over twenty years, from circa 1932.
 Joe promoted boxing around Leicester at the Granby Halls, Cossington St and even the Tigers ground.
 His training ring at the pub bought many boxing celebrities of the day to his premises.
 During and post World War Two, Joe would arrange bouts between locals and American servicemen stationed here, to take the heat out of any rivalry and mistrust that existed between them.

 In 1997, the Haunch of Venison which had been closed and for sale was bought, internally extensively altered and re-named the Orange Tree.
 Friendly, with a good music and beer selection, it was a perfect pub for the early 2000s.